Ichigo Kurosaki: In Bleach

 While patrolling Karakura Town, Ichigo is informed about the invasion of Hueco Mundo by Wandenreich, a group of Quincies.
 He goes to Hueco Mundo with his friends to liberate it from one of the Wandenreich's high-ranked officers Quilge Opie.
 Later, Ichigo finds out that the Quincies are attacking the Soul Society.
 Arriving just after Captain Commander Yamamoto's death, Ichigo encounters the Wandenreich's leader Yhwach.
-During the fight against Yhwach that ends with a draw, Ichigo's Zanpakutō is shattered and Yhwach leaves the Soul Society.
+During the fight against Yhwach that ends with a draw, Ichigo's Tensa Zangetsu is shattered and Yhwach leaves the Soul Society.
 Ichigo returns to the World of the Living, where he learns the truth that his mother was a pure-blood Quincy who was on a verge of hollowification after she was infected by White, Aizen's experimental Hollow.
 She was saved by Isshin at the cost of his Soul Reaper powers.
 Ichigo later learns that entity he believed to be Zangetsu is actually the embodiment of his Quincy powers while his inner Hollow is the True Zangetsu.
-Despite this, Ichigo still accepts him as he gains his reforged true Zanpakutō in its new split true Shikai form.
+Despite this, Ichigo still accepts him as he gains his reforged True Zanpakutō in its split True Shikai state.
 During the second invasion by the Wandenreich, Ichigo and his friends confront Yhwach at the Soul King's Palace.
-Ichigo gets overwhelmed, but Tsukishima and Orihime's combined efforts fixed his broken True Tensa Zangetsu.
-Together with Uryū, Renji and Aizen, Ichigo defeats Yhwach.
+Ichigo gets overwhelmed with his True Bankai state broken, but Tsukishima and Orihime's combined efforts fixed True Tensa Zangetsu.
+Together with Uryū, Renji and Aizen, Ichigo finally defeats Yhwach.

 As revealed in the light novel Bleach: Can't Fear Your Own World, Ichigo was a potential heir of the Soul King due to the nature of his origins and was spared the burden when a new Soul King was created from Yhwach's remains.
 In the manga's epilogue, taking place ten years after Yhwach's defeat, Ichigo and Orihime had a son named Kazui who destroys the remnants of Yhwach's power.